fastlane/fastlane/internal/notes/pr_plan.md

 Row Z is fixed but `spaceship/spec/tunes/tunes_client_spec.rb` is worth watching: it was the only defect that needed several attempts, and the first two made things worse.

 The security gem needs a 0.3.0 release before #30178 can drop its git source and pin `~> 0.3`.

+## What happens to this branch

+It is scaffolding, and it should be deleted rather than kept once the pull requests have landed.

+fastlane squash merges.
+Every pull request arrives on master as a single new commit with `(#NNNNN)` appended, and there has not been a real merge commit since 2017.
+Two consequences follow, and both are the answer to "can we rebuild this branch afterwards".

+**The branch cannot be reconstructed by merging the pull requests back.** Squashing replaces a branch's commits with one commit at a different sha and different patch boundaries, so there is no shared history to merge against.
+It would conflict or duplicate.

+**Rebasing this branch onto master as pull requests land will also conflict.** Git can sometimes drop commits it recognises as already applied, by patch id, but squashing changes the boundaries so it usually will not recognise them.
+Expect to resolve the same change twice.

+So the model is that the content migrates to master through the pull requests, and master becomes the result.
+While extraction is in progress:

+- freeze this branch as the reference and stop adding work to it
+- cut each pull request branch from `master`, cherry picking what it needs
+- do not rebase this branch as things land.
+If a combined branch is still wanted for running the audit, recreate it from master plus whatever has not merged yet

+**Land the workflow early.** The audit only exists today because this branch exists.
+Once `.github/workflows/random-order-audit.yml` is on master, in whatever reduced form the team wants, the capability survives independently of the branch.

+**Land the notes early, and check their references first.** Four issues, #30186, #30187, #30188 and #30189, point at this investigation, and these notes are the record behind them.
+Anything citing a sha from this branch becomes a dangling reference the moment the branch is deleted.
+Five such references have been rewritten to describe the change instead.
+This file is the exception: it is about the extraction, it cites 57 of them, and it should not land on master at all.